 We know today that man, essentially, is a being of light.

 – Prof Dr Fritz-Albert Popp

 I hope this sparks some thoughts, or shall we say light in you.
 I invite you to see and contemplate light in new ways.

 Start to question light.

 What light do you live under?
-What light do you carry in you?
+What light do you carry inside?
 Where does it come from?
-How many shapes does it have?
-What does it do besides enabling vision?
-When it changes shape or color, when it flashes across the sky, when it touches you, does it transform you, does it shift your consciousness?
-When you watch the sunrise, the sunset or the night sky holds you captive, what really happens in your being?
+How does it orchestrate life?
+When it changes shape or color, when it flashes across the sky or when it touches you, does it transform you?
+Does it shift your consciousness?
+When you watch the sunrise, sunset, or the night sky holds you captive, what really happens in your being?

 Find answers for yourself.
 Most of us have forgotten.